IIT Patna: Humanities and Social Sciences Block (Block 1)

-The Mechanical Engineering Workshop building houses all the Mechanical Engineering Laboratories, viz.
-Basic and Conventional Manufacturing Lab, Advanced Manufacturing Lab, CAD/CAM Lab, Dynamics Lab, Fluid Mechanics Lab, Heat and Mass Transfer Lab, Instruments and Control Lab, IC Engines Lab, Material Testing Lab, Metrology and Metallographic Lab, Robotics Lab and Polymer Engineering Lab.

 Organisation and administration

 Governance

-All IITs follow the same organization structure which has President of India as visitor at the top of the hierarchy.
+All IITs follow the same organization structure which has the President of India at the top of the hierarchy.
 Directly under the president is the IIT Council.
 Under the IIT Council is the board of governors of each IIT.

 Under the board of governors is the director, who is the chief academic and executive officer of the IIT.
 Under the director, in the organizational structure, comes the deputy director.
 Under the director and the deputy director, come the deans, heads of departments, registrar.

-Departments And Centres
+Departments and Centres

-The institute has the following Departments, which conduct research as well as provide education.
+The institute has the following departments and centres, which conduct research as well as provide education.